mongodb/specifications/source/command-monitoring/command-monitoring.rst

 Implementation Notes
 --------------------

-The ``command`` attribute of ``CommandStartedEvent`` MUST be upconverted to the corresponding command for legacy wire protocol messages in order to ensure that the data in the events follows the same format across all server versions.
+Legacy wire protocol messages MUST be up-converted to the corresponding commands in order to ensure that the data in the events follows the same format across all server versions.
 The provided tests assert these conversions take place.

 .. list-table::
    :header-rows: 1